Economy Grass Mix

 Disclaimer: All products and rates were provided by university-based sources and product labels.
 Always follow label instructions and consult your local chemical dealer and seed dealer before making any applications or planting the seed.

 - Nurse Crops: Spring seeded grass can be planted with a small grain nurse crop such as oats, barley, or spring triticale.
-Nurse crops are not necessary and may take moisture away from grass seedlings in dry conditions.
+If planting

 - Grass plantings are a long-term project that may take several years to fully establish, especially in dryland conditions.